isVoid/ClangAstMatcherInitial/README.md

-# Fast boostrapping project to develop with ASTMatcher and GTest
+# Fast bootstrap project to develop with ASTMatcher and GTest

 ## Environment Setup Via Conda